MicrosoftDocs/bot-docs/articles/design/bot-design-best-practices.md

 ---
-title: Experience design principles for bots | Microsoft Docs
+title: Best practices for designing bots | Microsoft Docs
 description: Follow these best practices when designing the user experience for your bots.
 keywords: design, experience, practices, guidelines
 author: RobStand